philzook58/philzook58.github.io/_notes/Logic/smt.md

 Hmm.
 Z3 has `sin` built in? https://github.com/Z3Prover/z3/blob/f1bf660adc6f40cfdbd1c35de58c49b5f9960a9c/src/ast/arith_decl_plugin.h doesn't really seem so.
 It just recognizes it as defined. subpaving is interesting

 ## Mechanisms for abstraction

 ### `let`
 ### define
-### datatype
+### datatype DSL
+include and poor man module system

 ## Quantifiers and define
-Sometimes you can eliminate quantifiers by using define rather than
+Sometimes you can eliminate quantifiers by using define rather than a quantifier.
+Some quantifiers are turned into macros by macrofinders. `define-fun` is explicitly macro expanded.

 ```
 ;re